 North Laine is a block of streets just North of central Brighton, with a range of shops reminiscent of London's Camden Town area.

-Approximately South East of Brighton Station, it's known for its dynamic mix of shops, cafés and miscellaneous businesses, and for its disparate (and sometimes surprising) collection of building styles.
+It's bounded at the North by Trafalgar Street and Brighton Station, at the South by North Street, at the West by Queens Road and at the East by Valley Gardens and the Pavilion complex.
+It's known for its dynamic mix of shops, cafés and miscellaneous businesses, and for its disparate (and sometimes surprising) collection of building styles.

 Origin and development

 "Laine" is a pre-agricultural-revolution term for a divided field at the foot of a hill.
 Because of the foothill location, the field would be shared between multiple strip-farmers by dividing it into parallel strips of land that ran downhill, so that everyone would have a fair share of all the different types of land at the foot of the hill, with their different amounts of sunlight, soil types and drainage.
 Organising the strips to point up the gradient also helped with drainage.